mk-fg/lafs-backup-tool/README.md

 Plus twisted is also a basis for tahoe-lafs implementation, so there's a good chance it's already available (unlike gevent, used in requests.async / grequests).

+##### SSH debug manhole

+Can be enabled in configuration ("manhole" section).

+Namespace used there is persistent between connections and contains following useful keys (list might be a bit outdated):

+- `config`

+	Configuration object (AttrDict instance), can be queried by attributes (e.g. `config.http.ca_certs_files`).

+	Changes *may* have some effect on the running operation, but it's not guaranteed or supported.

+- `lafs_op` - instance of LAFSOperation subclass, representing currently running operation.

+- `optz` - argparse namespace object with command-line options.
+- `optz_parser` - argparse ArgumentParser object.